Frequently Asked Questions

 Does the UUC have one or more listservs?

-1. Announcement listserv: The Congregation maintains an e-mail listserv for communicating between newsletters.
+1. Announcement listserv: The Congregation maintains an e-mail listserv for communicating between newsletters with announcements going out on Sundays and Thursdays.
 It is a helpful and speedy way of broadcasting late-breaking news, announcements, and requests from and for our members and friends.
 Anyone with access to e-mail may subscribe to this list.
-If you wish to send a message to be posted to the list, send the message to announce@uucnrv.org.
-Messages do not go directly to the list: there is a list moderator.
+If you wish to send a message to be posted to the list, send the message to our administrator.
 We are very aware that many people feel inundated by e-mail, so messages are forwarded to the listserv only if they are directly relevant to the Congregation.
-(No attachments are sent through this listserv.)
+To be added to this list, email our administrator.

 How can members and friends contribute financially to the UUC?